 - larger seminomas can have a heterogeneous appearance

-Abdominal and pelvic CT is important in visualizing metastases both as a part of primary staging seminoma but also in primary diagnosis when a testicular mass is unknown.
+Abdominal and pelvic CT is important in visualizing metastases, both as a part of primary staging seminoma and in primary diagnosis when a testicular mass is unknown.

-Metastases to the para-aortic lymph nodes at the level of the renal vessels are the typical first site of spread owing to the lymphatic drainage of the testicles relating to embryological testicular descent.
-The nodal metastases are often bulky, of homogenous density and tend to encase surrounding vessels.
+Metastases to the para-aortic lymph nodes at the level of the renal vessels are the typical first site of spread, owing to the lymphatic drainage of the testicles relating to embryological testicular descent.
+The nodal metastases are often bulky, of homogeneous density, and tend to encase surrounding vessels.

 Inguinal or iliac lymph node metastases suggest lymphatic spread via the scrotum and therefore local tumor extension beyond the tunica vaginalis.

 Visceral metastases are seen in ~5% of patients at presentation (lung, liver, bone, brain).
 Staging CT of the chest is only indicated when regional para-aortic lymph node spread is present or if there is an abnormal chest x-ray.

 Following therapy, lymph node metastases reduce markedly in size but some inactive abnormal tissue persists which can be difficult to distinguish from residual disease, wherefore follow-up monitoring is required.

 In some cases, ultrasound cannot confidently characterize the nature of a testicular lesion and in such cases, MRI may be a valuable problem-solving alternative tool.
 MRI is highly accurate and superior to ultrasound in local staging of testicular tumors.
 MRI has a sensitivity of nearly 100%, specificity of 88%, PPV of 96.5%, NPV of 100%, and accuracy of 96.4 % in differentiating benign tumors from malignant tumors.